ALILODHI-cloud/UVAmacro/post_3/body.md

 **Section 1: Simple model performance**

-Having fit\trained the simple model on the start-2006 end-2014 sample, Figure 1 displays its performance on the start-2015 - end-2016 sample.
+Having fit/trained the simple model on the start-2006 end-2014 sample, Figure 1 displays its performance on the start-2015 - end-2016 sample.
 Performance, as can be seen, is very poor.

 ![Alt_text](figures/figure_1.jpg)